Dunder-Muffin/RayTracingGPU/README.md

 - material modeling by combining transparency, reflection, refraction and color.
 - ambient light reflected from active cubemap
 - full inner reflection
+- fireball burns in real time like gas movement on the surface of a star

 ## Install depedencies: